Infineon/anycloud-ota/README.md

 When rebooted, MCUboot will verify the update in the secondary slot (Slot 1) and copy or swap it to the primary slot (Slot 0), and run the new application.

+#### 1.3 Inclusion of the anycloud-ota library in ModusToolbox applications.

-The ModusToolbox OTA code examples import this library automatically.
+The ModusToolbox OTA code examples import the anycloud-ota library automatically.

 ## 2. Features and Functionality